 3.1.6 a description of the assumptions made and any uncertainties or gaps in knowledge or data.
-Section 4.3 3.1.7 details of all SCC found or suspected to occur on site, ensuring sensitive species are appropriately reported; 3.1.8 the online database name, hyperlink and record accession numbers for disseminated evidence of SCC found within the study area; Table 7 3.1.9 the location of areas not suitable for development and to be avoided during construction where relevant; Section 7.4 3.1.10 a discussion on the cumulative impacts; Section 8.5.4 3.1.11 impact management actions and impact management outcomes proposed by the specialist for inclusion in the Environmental Management Programme (EMPr); 3.1.12 a reasoned opinion, based on the findings of the specialist assessment, regarding the acceptability or not of the development and if the development should receive approval or not, related to the specific theme being considered, and any conditions to which the opinion is subjected if relevant; and Section 9 3.1.13 3.2 A signed copy of the assessment must be appended to the Basic Assessment Report or Environmental Impact Assessment Report.
+Section 4.3 3.1.7 details of all SCC found or suspected to occur on site, ensuring sensitive species are appropriately reported; Section 9; Table 7 3.1.8 the online database name, hyperlink and record accession numbers for disseminated evidence of SCC found within the study area; Table 7 3.1.9 the location of areas not suitable for development and to be avoided during construction where relevant; Section 7.4 3.1.10 a discussion on the cumulative impacts; Section 8.5.4 3.1.11 impact management actions and impact management outcomes proposed by the specialist for inclusion in the Environmental Management Programme (EMPr); Section 8.3 3.1.12 a reasoned opinion, based on the findings of the specialist assessment, regarding the acceptability or not of the development and if the development should receive approval or not, related to the specific theme being considered, and any conditions to which the opinion is subjected if relevant; and Section 9 3.1.13 a motivation must be provided if there were any development footprints identified as per paragraph 2.2.12 above that were identified as having "low" or "medium" terrestrial animal species sensitivity and were not considered appropriate.
+N/A 3.2 A signed copy of the assessment must be appended to the Basic Assessment Report or Environmental Impact Assessment Report.
 This report